coalman/blessed-life/README.md

 blessed-life
 ============

 This is a simple simulation of Conway's game of life.
-It's writtin in javascript for nodejs and targets the command line.
+It's written in javascript for nodejs and targets the command line.
 It utilizes the following nodejs modules:

  - [commander] for the command-line interface.
  - [blessed]: a curses-like library.